Frequently Asked Questions

 What are the tuition and fees to attend Methodist University?

-You may find the current information on tuition and fees on the Basic Fees page of the Financial Aid website.
+You may find the current information on tuition and fees on the Tuition & Fees page of the Financial Aid website.

 Is financial aid offered during the summer?